SpaceG/spaceg.github.io/_posts/2015-06-10-hacker-camp-switzerland-hack-night.markdown

 </a>

 I have a lot of projects that I still want to organize Next Year 2016.
-One of my favorite projekt is a New Hacker Camp and Start Up Camp for a Week.
+One of my favorite projekt is a New Hacker Camp and Start Up Camp for a Week here in Switzerland.
 But it should more a Camp to attract new Start Ups.
 But so far we are still working on our current Start Up.